Investor Rakesh Jhunjhunwala dies at 62

 Prime Minister Narendra Modi said that Junjhunwala was indomitable, full of life and insightful and that his contribution to the financial sector is unforgettable.

-Several politicians, journalists, activists and other notable personalities expressed grief about Jhunjhunwala’s death.
+Several politicians, journalists, activists, entrepreneurs and other notable personalities expressed grief about Jhunjhunwala’s death.